Lake Drummond

 Lake Drummond is a freshwater lake at the center of the Great Dismal Swamp, a marshy region on the Coastal Plain of southeastern Virginia and northeastern North Carolina between Norfolk, Virginia, and Elizabeth City, North Carolina, in the United States.
 Its surface area is approximately 3142 acre and its maximum depth is 6 ft.
 It is managed by the United States Fish and Wildlife Service.

 Geologists believe the Great Dismal Swamp was formed when the continental shelf experienced sudden settling.
 The entire swamp is underlain by a layer of peat.
 Several theories exist about the lake's origin.
 Some postulate that it was created by a large underground peat fire 3,500–6,000 years ago.
 Native American legends speak of "the fire bird" creating Lake Drummond.
 Other theories include a meteorite impact and a tectonic shift.

 Lake Drummond is one of only two natural freshwater lakes in Virginia.
 The other, Mountain Lake in Giles County, is also of unknown origin.
-Curiously, both are lakes essentially on top of hills.
+Both are lakes essentially on top of hills.
 Drummond is the highest point in the Dismal Swamp, with nine small ditches flowing out of it.

 The precise time of the Great Dismal Swamp's discovery and settlement is not known, but archaeological evidence indicates human occupation began nearly 13,000 years ago.
 By 1650, few Native Americans remained in the area, and European settlers showed little interest in the swamp.
 In 1665, William Drummond, a future governor of North Carolina, found the lake which now bears his name.
 Several centuries of exploitation and logging reduced the swamp to about 50% of its original size.
 It was common practice for merchant ships of the time to fill up water casks with the dark-stained water from Lake Drummond.
 With its high tannin content, the water stayed fresher longer on trans-Atlantic voyages than water from other sources.

 Lake Drummond and much of the Great Dismal Swamp are within the bounds of the Great Dismal Swamp National Wildlife Refuge, officially established through the Dismal Swamp Act of 1974.
 The refuge includes almost 107000 acre of forest wetlands.
 North Carolina established a state park to protect another portion of the swamp.
 Dismal Swamp State Park protects 22 mi2 of forested wetland.

 Due to relatively low pH levels caused by the leaching of acidic materials from surrounding peat soils, the lake has a relatively low level of nutrients.
 A few species of fish are present, including crappie, bowfin, and longnose gar.